pvdz/preval/tests/cases/normalize/binding/for-header-pattern-rhs-scoping-ok3.md

 - (todo) inline computed array property read
 - (todo) we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope
-- (todo) Calling a static method on an ident that is not global and not recorded in free loop: tmpForInGen.next

 ## Globals